-Anyone can set up a 529 for a student, even if you are not the parent or guardian of the child.
-The only requirement is that you must be a U.S. citizen or resident alien and be at least 18 years old.
-But there are contribution limits; the amount in the 529 cannot exceed the cost of the child’s education expenses.
+Anyone can set up a 529 for a student, even if you’re not the child’s parent or guardian.
+The only requirement is that you must be a U.S. citizen or an eligible noncitizen resident and be at least 18 years old.
+But there are contribution limits.
+These limits vary by state, but one universal rule is that the amount in the 529 cannot exceed the cost of the child’s education expenses.

 A child can have multiple accounts set up in their name.
-If a grandparent, aunt, and family friend all decide they want to open a 529 for the kid, they can all do so and have the child as the beneficiary of multiple accounts.
+If a grandparent, an aunt and a family friend all decide they want to open a 529 for the kid, they can all do so and have the child as the beneficiary of multiple accounts.

-With a prepaid 529 plan, you can lock in today’s tuition prices at in-state public schools for your child, even if he or she will not be attending college for 10 or 15 more years.
+With a prepaid 529 plan, you can lock in today’s tuition prices at in-state public schools for your child, even if they won’t be attending college for 10 or 15 more years.
 With a prepaid plan, the state guarantees the value.

 But because you already paid for the semester with a prepaid 529, you locked in the original price of $6,380, potentially saving thousands of dollars per semester.

-However, if your child decides to attend another school or not attend college at all, you can transfer the prepaid 529 to another beneficiary.
+However, if your child decides to attend another school or not attend college at all, you might be able to transfer the prepaid 529 to their sibling.